 A taxi driver Mbarara, Tukamubona lost his job because of absenteeism.
-He was off and on at his work place and he was weak most of the time until job that was demanding.
+He was off and on at his work place and he was weak most of the time until his job demanding was terminated.

 “I lost my job after contracting TB and I was unable to perform my duties, I would cough all and day and night, not until I took sputum test and tested positive for TB.
 If I had known earlier I would have lost my job”, he said.

 "The kind of discrimination I faced from my neighbors made me regret sharing my condition with them; I could not even share the communal toilet with them,”Kabakumba Annette a business woman in Fort Portal said.

 Eight months into her marriage, Jolly Nampija was diagnosed with tuberculosis in January.
 She was hospitalized for a week at Masaka hospital but when she was discharged, her husband asked her to stay at her parents’ place in Kyotera in Rakai district saying he and his family had to travel to Kampala for a wedding and there was no one to take care of her.